Eruerufusama/component-library-template/README.md

 ## Configuration

 - `browserlist` - Configures target browsers for CSS-transpilation.
+You can use [this site](https://browsersl.ist/) to help configure a list of browsers you want to support.